hakanayaz/PIRQ_Draft/Module 1/1_Simple_Function/Rust/README.md

 ## Compilation Phases of Rust

 Rust has several steps while passing through the compilation process, and a different pipeline than C/C++.
 Recently (in 2016), Rust changed the internal dynamics of its compiler pipeline.
 Previously, there was only a "high intermediate step" between Rust source and LLVM IR.
-Now, there are two more middle steps between Rust code and LLVM IR: Typed High-Level Intermediate Representation (THIR; previously High-Level Abstract IR or HAIR) and Middle Intermediate Representation (MIR).
+Now, there are two more middle steps between Rust code and LLVM IR: Typed High-Level Intermediate Representation (THIR; previously High-Level Abstract IR or HIR) and Middle Intermediate Representation (MIR).
 Now we will look through all these steps one by one.
 We will traverse the complete pipeline:

 ``` terminal
                     (High Level)        (Middle)